Part of Core Framework Modules

 Behavior is influenced by where the system sends attention, energy and capacity.

-If too much resource is allocated to monitoring, control, analysis, threat detection or social prediction, less remains available for calm action and recovery.
+When much of the available resource goes to monitoring, control, analysis, threat detection or social prediction, less remains available for calm action, connection, recovery and conscious choice.

 Principle 08